QuantEcon/lecture-source-py/source/rst/geom_series.rst

 .. math:: x , xR , x R^2, \cdots

-tells how our account accumulates at dates :math:`t=0, 1, 2, \ldots`
+tells how our account accumulates at dates :math:`t=0, 1, 2, \ldots`.

 Discounting
 -----------

-Geometric sequence :eq:`geom2` tells us how much future dollars are worth in terms of today's dollars
+Geometric sequence :eq:`geom2` tells us how much future dollars are worth in terms of today's dollars.

-Remember that the units of :math:`R` are dollars at :math:`t+1` per dollar at :math:`t`
+Remember that the units of :math:`R` are dollars at :math:`t+1` per dollar at :math:`t`.

 It follows that